-- (a) in what manner and to what extent he or she has satisfied himself or herself as to the amount of the liabilities and contingent liabilities shown in the statement; - (b) in what manner and to what extent he or she has satisfied himself or herself as to the existence of the assets shown in the statement: - (c) to what extent he or she has satisfied himself or herself that the particulars of such assets which are shown in the statement are correct; - (d) whether or not, in his or her opinion, the basis of valuation of each of the various kinds of assets adopted by the medical scheme is financially sound, - (e) whether or not, in his or her opinion, the medical scheme is in a sound financial condition; - (f) if he or she is of the opinion that the medical scheme is not in a sound financial condition- - in what respects the condition of the medical scheme is in his or her opinion unsound; and - (ii) what the causes or probable causes are of such unsound condition; - (g) such other particulars as he or she deems relevant for the purposes of this Act; and - (h) such other particulars as the Registrar may deem necessary. - (6) The Registrar may, if he or she, on account of any statement, document or information furnished to him or her by virtue of subsection (4), deems it necessary in the interest of the members of the medical scheme concerned, and, after consultation with the Financial Services Board established by section 2 of the Financial Services Board Act, 1990 (Act No. 97 of 1990), by notice in writing direct the medical scheme to furnish to him or her a report compiled by an actuary, in the form and relating to the matters specified by the Registrar in the notice. - (7) The Registrar may, on the authority and in accordance with the instructions and directions of the Council, from time to time place any restriction on the administration costs of a medical scheme in respect of any financial year, and may for this purpose prescribe the basis on which such costs shall be calculated. - (8) The Registrar may, if he or she is, on account of an inspection or investigation in terms of this Actor on account of any report, document, statement or information furnished to him or her under this section, of the opinion that a medical scheme is or maybe rendered not financially sound- - (a) by notice in writing direct the medical scheme to take such steps as may be specified in the notice which are, in the opinion of the Registrar, necessary- - (i) to ensure the financial soundness of the medical scheme; or - (ii) in the interests of the members of the medical scheme; - (b) at any time demand from the medical scheme such financial guarantees and guarantee deposits as will in the opinion of the Registrar ensure the financial stability of the medical scheme; and - (c) subject to the provisions of this Act, take such other steps as may in his or her Opinion be necessary to ensure the financial soundness of the medical scheme. - (9) The Registrar may, for the purposes of paragraph (a) of subsection (8), by notice in writing direct the medical scheme concerned- - (a) to amend, within a period specified in the notice, the rules of the medical scheme in the manner indicated in the notice; or
+(7) The Registrar may, if he or she, on account of any statement, document or information furnished to him or her by virtue of subsection (4), deems it necessary in the interest of the members of the medical scheme concerned, and, after consultation with the Financial Services Board established by section 2 of the Financial Services Board Act, 1990 (Act No. 97 of 1990), by notice in writing direct the medical scheme to furnish to him or her a report compiled by an actuary, in the form and relating to the matters specified by the Registrar in the notice.

+[subsection (7), previously subsection (6), renumbered by section 17 of Act 55 of 2001]

+- (8) The Registrar may, on the authority and in accordance with the instructions and directions of the Council, from time to time place any restriction on the administration costs of a medical scheme in respect of any financial year, and may for this purpose prescribe the basis on which such costs shall be calculated. - [subsection (8), previously subsection (7), renumbered by section 17 of Act 55 of 2001] - (9) The Registrar may, if he or she is, on account of an inspection or investigation in terms of this Actor on account of any report, document, statement or information furnished to him or her under this section, of the opinion that a medical scheme is or maybe rendered not financially sound- - (a) by notice in writing direct the medical scheme to take such steps as may be specified in the notice which are, in the opinion of the Registrar, necessary- - (i) to ensure the financial soundness of the medical scheme; or - (ii) in the interests of the members of the medical scheme; - (b) at any time demand from the medical scheme such financial guarantees and guarantee deposits as will in the opinion of the Registrar ensure the financial stability of the medical scheme; and - (c) subject to the provisions of this Act, take such other steps as may in his or her Opinion be necessary to ensure the financial soundness of the medical scheme.

+[subsection (9), previously subsection (8), renumbered by section 17 of Act 55 of 2001]

+- (10) The Registrar may, for the purposes of paragraph (a) of subsection (8), by notice in writing direct the medical scheme concerned- - (a) to amend, within a period specified in the notice, the rules of the medical scheme in the manner indicated in the notice; or - (b) to conduct, within a period or for a period specified in the notice, the business of the medical scheme in a manner determined by the Registrar and specified in the notice.